 The Bring Your Own Device (BYOD) practice is becoming increasingly prominent in the workforce, and employers are developing policies to ensure its effective use in terms of learning.
 An effective BYOD strategy includes a uniform user experience, which takes advantage of employees using their own mobile devices on the job, thus, increasing productivity and agility in the process.
 This session discusses research, trends and the pros and cons of bringing your own device.

 Closing Conference Session: 10:30am – 11:15am

-Harnessing “Big Data” to Create Targeted Learning Plans, presented by David Strainick, Global Learning Leader, NCR
+4 Ways to Tie Learning Directly to Business Need, presented by David Strainick, Global Learning Leader, NCR

 We are still accepting speaker recommendations!